-Art2link ESB carries your BizTalk message flows, maps, and routing patterns forward into Azure-native runtime - without rewriting them.
-The Windows fleet, Visual Studio toolchain, and per-message licensing don’t come with you.
+Art2link ESB carries your BizTalk flows, maps, and routing into Azure-native runtime - without rewriting them.
+The Windows fleet, Visual Studio toolchain, and per-message licensing stay behind.

-Hover any row on the left to see its paired equivalent on the right.
-The five shifts below are not theoretical - they show up in every BizTalk-to-Art2link migration we run.
+Hover any row to see its paired equivalent.
+These five shifts show up in every BizTalk-to-Art2link migration we run.

-Two decades of BizTalk work does not need to be thrown away.
-The intent and the patterns translate.
-What changes is the runtime they execute on.
+Two decades of BizTalk work isn’t thrown away.
+The patterns translate; only the runtime changes.

-BizTalk maps translate to Art2link XSLT 3.0 transforms.
-Functoid logic is preserved; complex maps run through a guided conversion path.
-Test data exercised against both engines during pilot.
+BizTalk maps become Art2link XSLT 3.0 transforms - functoid logic preserved, complex maps converted through a guided path and validated against both engines in pilot.

 Receive-validate-transform-route-deliver pipelines map directly to Art2link itineraries.
-Send port groups, exception flows, retry policies, and dead-letter handling all have first-class equivalents.
+Port groups, exception flows, retries, and dead-letter handling all have first-class equivalents.

 SAP, Oracle, mainframe, HL7, EDI, and AS2 all have Art2link equivalents.
-Partner agreements, trading relationships, and adapter configurations transfer through a structured import path.
+Partner agreements and adapter configs transfer through a structured import path.

-Total elapsed time depends on scope - faster for narrow scope, longer for heavily customized BizTalk estates.
+Total elapsed time depends on scope.
 The Discover phase produces the exact estimate before the rest of the work begins.

 An Art2link senior architect reviews your BizTalk inventory and returns a written assessment: complexity score per integration, recommended migration wave order, indicative timeline, and infrastructure-cost comparison.
 No sales call required to receive the document.